blockchain-certificates/cert-issuer/README.md

 ## Issuing certificates

-1. Add your certificates to /etc/cert-issuer/data/unsigned_certs/.
-To preview the certificate issuing workflow, you can add our sample unsigned certificate as follows.
+1. Add your certificate to /etc/cert-issuer/data/unsigned_certificates/.

     ```
+    # To use a sample unsigned certificate as follows:
+    cp <cert-issuer-home>/examples/data-testnet/unsigned_certificates/6c6bd2ec-d0d6-41a9-bec8-57bb904c62a8.json /etc/cert-issuer/data/unsigned_certificates/

+    # If you created your own unsigned certificate using cert-tools (assuming you placed it under data/unsigned_certificates):
-    cp /cert-issuer/examples/data-testnet/unsigned_certs/6c6bd2ec-d0d6-41a9-bec8-57bb904c62a8.json /etc/cert-issuer/data/unsigned_certs/
+    cp <cert-issuer-home>/data/unsigned_certificates/<your-cert-guid>.json /etc/cert-issuer/data/unsigned_certificates/
     ```

 2. Make sure you have enough BTC in your issuing address.